Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 - Doesn't handle deletions, so items removed from the data source remain in the index.
 - Incremental crawls do not currently support processing of updates to permissions.

-For more details on crawl schedules and refresh settings: [Microsoft 365 Copilot  connectors refresh settings](/microsoftsearch/configure-connector#step-8-refresh-settings)
+For more details on crawl schedules and refresh settings, see [Microsoft 365 Copilot  connectors refresh settings](/microsoftsearch/configure-connector#step-8-refresh-settings).

-## 8. Why don’t we get results displayed in Microsoft Search?
+## 8. Why don't we get results displayed in Microsoft Search?
 There could be several reasons why results are not displayed in Microsoft Search after configuring the Microsoft 365 Copilot connector.
 Here are some common issues and troubleshooting steps:

 - **Indexing delays:** Sometimes, it takes a while for the data to be indexed and displayed in search results.
 It can vary based on the volume of data and the complexity of the data source.